volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 console.log(users); // Prints ["John", "Andrew", "Mike"]
 ```

-In order to add element to the beginning of the array, use `unshift` method:
+In order to add an element to the beginning of the array, use `unshift` method:

 ```javascript
 const users = ["John", "Andrew"];